Few things in a doctor’s professional life generate more stress and disruption than an allegation of medical malpractice.

 You will be asked to review your deposition transcript and provide your attorney with changes or corrections you feel are necessary to ensure accuracy.
 It is important to avoid inadvertent mistakes in your testimony, and no corrections should be made without first obtaining your attorney’s approval.
 Your deposition can be an important learning experience for you and a dress rehearsal for the potential trial.

 In addition to providing a superior legal defense, we host regional Litigation Education Retreats to support members who are facing litigation.
 The one-day seminars give each participating member the skills necessary to prepare a winning case and help alleviate the stress and anxiety that accompany a malpractice claim.
+Contact your claim specialist for more information or visit our Litigation Education Retreats page.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.